MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-10-subscription-activation.md

 - Windows 10
 - Windows 11

-Starting with Windows 10, version 1703, Windows 10 Pro supports the Subscription Activation feature, enabling users to “step-up” from Windows 10 Pro or Windows 11 Pro to **Windows 10 Enterprise** or **Windows 11 Enterprise**, respectively, if they are subscribed to Windows 10/11 Enterprise E3 or E5.
+Windows 10 Pro supports the Subscription Activation feature, enabling users to “step-up” from Windows 10 Pro or Windows 11 Pro to **Windows 10 Enterprise** or **Windows 11 Enterprise**, respectively, if they are subscribed to Windows 10/11 Enterprise E3 or E5.

 With Windows 10, version 1903 and later, the Subscription Activation feature also supports the ability to step-up from Windows 10 Pro Education or Windows 11 Pro Education to the Enterprise grade editions for educational institutions—**Windows 10 Education** or **Windows 11 Education**.